Lodi, New Jersey: Emergency services

-Each Firehouse is equipped with a rescue boat for flood and water rescue emergencies.
+The Fire Department is staffed by approximately 81 volunteer firefighters consisting of four different companies with three firehouses throughout the borough.

 The Lodi Fire Department responds to about 500+ calls per year, including mutual aid to neighboring municipalities including Garfield, Saddle Brook, Hasbrouck Heights, Rochelle Park, Maywood, Elmwood Park, Wallington and other South Bergen towns when needed.

 The Lodi Volunteer Ambulance and Rescue Squad was established in 1962.
 Brianna Perrelli is the captain and Kaetlynn Ayala is the president.
 LVARS renders aid with three Type III ambulances; EMS 1, 2, and 3, as well as a Fire Rehab Unit (Rehab 4).
 LVARS responds to roughly 2,000 requests for aid per year.